 All in all, Anvitta Dutt’s Bulbbul is the sort of underfunded, undermarketed niche picture whose specialized directorial vision limits its appeal to general audiences; it would have no place in today’s theatrical landscape outside of film festivals even prior to the COVID-19 outbreak.
 It’s too stylized and weird for most critics and too obscure or “political” to make a profit, so the streaming market is the only platform for this sort of film to reach its audience.
 I hope it performs well on whatever metric Netflix uses to measure internal ratings (its public viewership numbers are questionable at best), because the more independent Hindi-language productions that look and sound like this as opposed to crap like The Lunchbox, the better.
 Seriously, fuck that movie.

 SUMMARY & RECOMMENDATION: With a strong, cohesive directorial vision in both cinematography and screenplay, Bulbbul is a contemporary Indian fable that uses the former to enhance the strength and meaning of the latter.
 The cast is strong, but a lasting impression is left by the sheer range of lead Tripti Dimri.

-— However… weird, almost nonsensical details like Dimri’s demonic transformation, the portrayal of a mentally challenged supporting character, and the film’s principle language of choice are distracting.
+— However… weird, almost nonsensical details like Dimri’s demonic transformation, the portrayal of a mentally challenged supporting character, and the film’s principal language of choice are distracting.

 —> Bulbbul comes RECOMMENDED for those interested in South Asian filmmaking beyond the formulaic musicals of Bollywood or the pandering characterizations found in Awards-Bait.